Sydney Girls High School

-Established in 1883 and operated by the New South Wales Department of Education and Communities, as a school within the Port Jackson Education Area of the Sydney Region, the school has approximately 940 students from Years 7 to 12 and is situated adjacent to its "brother school", Sydney Boys High School.
+Established in 1883 and operated by the New South Wales Department of Education and Communities, as a school within the Port Jackson Education Area of the Sydney Region, the school has approximately 930 students from Years 7 to 12.

-Sydney Girls High School NSW Rankings by ATAR: 4th in 2007, 2008 and 2009, 5th in 2010, 6th in 2011, 4th in 2012, 6th in 2013, 4th in 2014, 3rd in 2015, 13th in 2016, 4th in 2017 and 4th in 2018.
-It ranked 2nd best based on HSC results overall for girls' high schools in NSW in 2019.

 History

-Established as Sydney High School in 1883, the school grounds were originally located on Elizabeth Street in the Sydney central business district, where the David Jones store now stands.
-At the time, the school building was two storeys, blocked off by a high wall.
-The ground floor was occupied by male students, while the females occupied the first floor.
-This was usual in the 1800s.
+Sydney Girls High School was originally a division of Sydney High School in 1883.
+The building had two storeys walled off, with male occupancy on the first floor, and female occupancy on the second.
+The founding head mistress was Miss Lucy Wheatley-Walker (later Mrs Lucy Garvin).
+She was a recent English emigrant.

-Because of high levels of noise pollution from transport and other activities, the boys' school moved to a different location, followed by the girls' school, which became Sydney Girls High School.
-The two adjacent streets, Anzac Parade and Cleveland Street, are both large and busy roads that still make classrooms noisy from time to time.
+Because of high noise pollution from transport and other activities, female operations relocated to a different location and established modern-day Sydney Girls High School.
+The male division became Sydney Boys High School The two adjacent streets, Anzac Parade and Cleveland Street, are both large and busy roads that make classrooms noisy from time to time.

+In April 1999, a severe hailstorm in Sydney caused significant damage to the school grounds, destroying areas of the roof and causing water leakage into many of the classrooms.

 In 1921, SGHS moved to the former Sydney Zoo (now Taronga Zoo in Mosman, New South Wales) site, which was formerly known as the "Billy Goat Swamp".
 It is opposite Moore Park, Fox Studios, and the Sydney Cricket Ground.
 The new building incorporated many modern features, provided large areas of greenery and was quieter.
-The bear pit from Sydney Zoo still stands within the schools' "Lowers" grass area, shared with Sydney Boys' "the Flat".
+The bear pit from Sydney Zoo still stand between the paddock between Sydney Boys High School and Sydney Girls High School.
+Notably, another bear pit lies near the canteen area in Sydney Boys High School and has been designated a prefect workspace.
 SGHS students supported the war effort on the home front in both World War I and World War II by organising care packages and knitting socks and other clothing items for the soldiers on the front.

-In April 1999, a severe hailstorm in Sydney caused significant damage to the school grounds, destroying areas of the roof and causing water leakage into many of the classrooms.
-This storm also destroyed much of the obsolete computer technology and paved the way for a large base of new technology throughout the school.

 Academics

 Enrolments

-The Year 7 intake is of 150 students, but prospective students in higher years may matriculate to the school if vacancies exist.
-Offers of admission and matriculation into the school in Year 7 are made on the basis of academic merit, as assessed by the Selective High School Placement Test.
+The Year 7 intake is of 150 students, on the basis of academic merit, as assessed by the Selective High School Placement Test.